Car Insurance : Connecticut

 Connecticut QuarterConnecticut Auto Insurance Requirements

-Connecticut has very tough auto insurance laws for both private and commercial vehicle owners.
-Minimum auto insurance coverage requirements in Connecticut are mandated by the Connecticut Insurance Department.
-The following minimum coverage is required on every registered vehicle, except as noted below:
+Connecticut has minimum auto insurance coverage requirements that are mandated by the Connecticut Insurance Department.
+The following minimum coverage is required on every registered vehicle:

-Driving without the mandatory liability insurance in Connecticut can result in a license plate and driver’s license suspension and up to a $500 fine and three months jail time for the first offense; penalties increase significantly for subsequent offenses.
-Financial responsibility must be demonstrated prior to reinstatement of license and tags.
+Driving without the mandatory liability insurance in Connecticut has severe consequences.
+It can result in a license plate and driver’s license suspension and up to a $1,500 fine, as well as three months jail time for the first offense.
+Penalties increase significantly for subsequent offenses.
+Additionally, drivers who are caught driving without insurance must demonstrate financial responsibility before their driving privileges are reinstated.

-The Connecticut Auto Insurance Assigned Risk Plan is available to drivers who are unable to obtain such coverage through the voluntary market.
+The Connecticut Auto Insurance Assigned Risk Plan is available to drivers who are otherwise unable to obtain auto insurance.
 More information is available on the AIPSO website.

 Factors Influencing Car Insurance Premiums in Connecticut

 Getting a quote for cheap car insurance in Connecticut requires research and rate comparisons between different insurance companies.
-Connecticut ranks at 12th most expensive states for car insurance costs.
+In 2011, Connecticut ranked as the 9th most expensive states for car insurance costs.
 Some factors that impact insurance rates in Connecticut include:

 • Urban congestion, particularly in the southern part of the state, which means more cars on the roads and highways